 New York City.

-Our goal is to support the community’s residents, workers, businesses and
+The goal was to support the community's residents, workers, businesses and

 representatives of community groups, Community Boards #1, 2 & 3 and